Miss World 1980

 Miss World 1980, the 30th anniversary of the Miss World pageant, was held on 13 November 1980 at the Royal Albert Hall in London, United Kingdom, televised for the first time by Thames Television for ITV.
-The winner was Gabriella Brum from Germany.
+The winner was Gabriella Brum from West Germany.
 She was crowned by Miss World 1979, Gina Swainson of Bermuda.
 First runner-up was Kimberley Santos representing Guam, second was Patricia Barzyk from France, third was Anat Zimmermann of Israel, and fourth was Kim Ashfield from the United Kingdom.

+Background

-Brum resigned after 18 hours of holding the title, and 14 days later, first runner-up Santos was crowned the new Miss World by 1977 winner Mary Stävin in Guam.
+Gabriella Brum resigned after 18 hours of holding the title, and 14 days later, first runner-up, Kimberley Santos was crowned the new Miss World by Miss World 1977, Mary Stävin from Sweden.

+Returns, and withdrawals

+This edition marked the return of Curaçao, Papua New Guinea and Zimbabwe; Zimbabwe last competed (as Rhodesia) in 1965, Papua New Guinea last competed in 1977 and Curaçao last competed in 1978.
+Chile, El Salvador, French Polynesia, Iceland, Nigeria and Portugal, withdrew from the competition for unknown reasons.